 A brain map takes about 30 minutes to complete.
 Once the mapping is done, your data is uploaded to our database and a report is generated.
 Dr. Johnson will analyze your data and determine whether or not to accept your case.
 If you are a good candidate for care an individualized care option will be prepared.

 The Neurologic Evaluation

-A Crutial Distinction For Optimal Results
+A Crucial Distinction For Optimal Results

-Traditionally, neurology tends to look at disease of the nervous system as black-and-white with one side being optimal neurologic function and the other being neurological disease such as tumors, strokes, etc. While this approach is important to rule out pathology it can fall short in evaluating chronic neurobehavioral symptoms that many people struggle with on a daily basis.
+Traditionally, neurology tends to look at diseases of the nervous system as black-and-white with one side being optimal neurologic function and the other being neurological disease such as tumors, strokes, etc. While this approach is important to rule out pathology it can fall short in evaluating chronic neurobehavioral symptoms that many people struggle with on a daily basis.

 - Frontal, Parietal, Temporal and Occipital lobe strength and weakness.